MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/endofsupport/windows-81-support.md

 - You won't receive any new feature, security, or other quality updates for an existing installation of Microsoft 365 Apps.
 - You won't be able to install a new version of Microsoft 365 Apps.
-- You won't be able to perform an Online Repair of Microsoft 365 Apps.

 These restrictions apply to all update channels, such as Current Channel or Semi-Annual Enterprise Channel.